Fuel My Plate

 #risotto #meatfree #meatfreemonday #meatless #meatlessmonday #meatlessmeals #artichokes #parsnip #artichoke #jerusalemartichoke #comfortfood #foodphotography #foodstagram #vegetarian #vegetarianfood #vegetarianrecipes

-SLOW COOK LAMB SHANK RAGU WITH PAPPARDELLE What’ SLOW COOK LAMB SHANK RAGU WITH PAPPARDELLE
+SLOW COOK LAMB SHANK RAGU WITH PAPPARDELLE What’s SLOW COOK LAMB SHANK RAGU WITH PAPPARDELLE

 What’s not to love about using a slow cooker?
 Chuck all the ingredients in before you start work and then you’ve got a readymade dinner for when you clock off!